Clinical-Pharmacy-Saarland-University/abdataapi/README.md

 1. The application should run on Windows and Linux.

-2. To the start the application you need a runtime of at least `R Version 4.1` and the following CRAN-hosted libraries installed:
+2. To the start the application you need a runtime of at least `R Version 4.1` and packages listed in `src/helper/packages.R`.
 3. Is is highly recommended to use the `just` command line tool to run the commands in the `justfile`.
 The `just` command line tool can be installed via the following command:

 ```bash